Learn how to make perfume from flowers, herbs, and other plants from your garden. This tutorial focuses on how to make oil based perfume.

 - Strain out the plant material using a coffee press or a wire strainer.
 The press is really effective as it squeezes every last drop of oil out of them.
 With a strainer you would employ a spoon to press into the flowers and herbs to get the oil out.

 - If you want to intensify the oil you can opt for repeat infusions.
-Add another batch of dried plant material to the scented oil and repeated the process.
+Add another batch of dried plant material to the scented oil and repeat the process.

 - When the oil is ready, strain out the plant material for the last time and return the oil to the pan.